jmarrero/git2pantheon/README.md

 **Submitting a request**

-The service expects only POST REST calls.
+The service expects only POST REST calls to http://<YOURHOST>:9666/clone

 The payload must include a repo and branch to be cloned.

 The repository is expected to have a pantheon2.yml file defining the pantheon enpoint and general configuration on how to handle the documentation in the repository.
 Without it no upload will happen.

 An example of the payload is: